bcgov/bcmaps/cran-comments.md

 * This is a new submission.
 * On win-builder, there was one additional NOTE:
     "Packages suggested but not available for checking: 'bcmaps.rdata' 'doMC'"
-    - bcmaps.rdata - A suggested package that is in a non-mainstream repository (a drat repository).
+    - 'bcmaps.rdata' - A suggested package that is in a non-mainstream repository (a drat repository).
-    - doMC - Not available for Windows
+    - 'doMC' - Package not available for Windows

 ## Reverse dependencies